Astronoby

 Precision

-The current precision for the major Solar System bodies' location in the sky as seen from an observer on Earth is below 10 arc seconds.
-It corresponds to half the size of Saturn when it is the closest to Earth.
+The current precision for the major Solar System bodies' locations in the sky as seen from an observer on Earth is below 10 arc seconds.
+This corresponds to half the size of Saturn when it is closest to Earth.

 While the precision is not enough for spacecraft navigation, it is enough for automated guiding of amateur telescopes.

-The compared sources are: IMCCE, JPL Horizons, Stellarium, and the Skyfield library.
+The sources used for comparison are: IMCCE, JPL Horizons, Stellarium, and the Skyfield library.

 Development